space-concordia-robotics/robotics-networking/README.rst

-    usage: roboticsnet-client [-h] [--forward FORWARD] [--reverse REVERSE] [--turn TURN] [--queryproc] [--graceful]
+    usage: roboticsnet-client [-h] [--forward FORWARD] [--reverse REVERSE] [--forwardLeft FORWARDLEFT] [--queryproc] [--graceful]
                               [--host HOST] [--port PORT] [--testall] [--startvid]
                               [--stopvid]

     optional arguments:
-      -h, --help         show this help message and exit --forward FORWARD  send forward command, given a value from 0 to 255 --reverse REVERSE  send reverse command, given a value from 0 to 255 --turn TURN        send turn command, given a value from 0 to 255 --queryproc        send query about what is currently running --graceful         shutdown server gracefully
+      -h, --help         	  show this help message and exit --forward FORWARD  	  send forward command, given a value from 1 to 63 --reverse REVERSE  	  send reverse command, given a value from 1 to 63 --forwardLeft FORWARDLEFT   send forwardLeft command, given a value from 1 to 63 --forwardRight FORWARDRIGHT send forwardRight command, given a value from 1 to 63 --reverseLeft REVERSELEFT   send reverseLeft command, given a value from 1 to 63 --reverseRight REVERSERIGHT send reverseRight command, given a value from 1 to 63 --queryproc        	  send query about what is currently running --graceful         	  shutdown server gracefully
       --host HOST        	  specify an alternate host to default localhost --port PORT        	  specify an alternate port to default 5000 --testall          	  sends a command of each
       --startvid         	  request video to start running
       --stopvid          	  request video to stop running

 So after running the server, with the above command (roboticsnet-server), you can send a packet this way:

-    $ roboticsnet-client --move 23
+    $ roboticsnet-client --forward 23

     Using port:  5000